TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 - **Value sets (domains) of attributes**- can be a sort of constraint on the value by setting it a specific range or data type- age has to be anumber between 12-70

 ## Relationship Degree, Role names and Recursive Relatoships-
-**Degree of relationship**- is determined by amount of entitity types that are participating
+**Degree of relationship**- is determined by amount of entitity types that are participating, more amount of enetities being involved in the relationship mean a greater degree of the relationship
+- **Unary**- when an entity can have a relationship with itself, eg- Person can be a Parent of another Person
 - **Binary**- when there are two types- eg a Student and Course where they are Enrolled
-- **Ternary**- When there are three types- eg Student, Course, Teacher in a Classroom **Relationships as attributes**- either direction of the binary relationship can be represented as an attribute- Student is enrolled in Course, a Course has Students enrolled
+- **Ternary**- When there are three types- eg Student, Course, Teacher in a Classroom
+- **N-ary**- When there are more than 3 entities creating a relationship **Relationships as attributes**- either direction of the binary relationship can be represented as an attribute- Student is enrolled in Course, a Course has Students enrolled
 **Role Names and Recursive Relationships**- **Role names** help to identify the attributes plying role in the relationship (its not necessary but can provide a more detailed explanation for what they do)
 - **Recursive relationships**- are when entities within their own type participate in more than one role, for example an employee can be a supervisor while also being supervised